 Leighton Speech & Language Clinic Dedicated, Graduate Program Announced

-Interested in the Master of Science in Speech Pathology?
+Interested in the Master of Science in Speech Language Pathology?
 The program starts in the Fall of 2015.
 Please contact Melissa Fruscione, associate director of admission for graduate programs, with your questions.
 You may reach her at firstname.lastname@example.org or (574) 284-5098.

 Questions about the services available at the Judd Leighton Speech and Language Clinic?
 Please contact Karla Bronicki in the Department of Communicative Sciences and Disorders at email@example.com or (574) 284-5210.